Creating an Employee Engagement AND Happiness Strategy

-Diversity Definition
+Diversity definition

 When we talk about diversity we’re talking about all the things that make us human.
 Every individual within an organisation is made up of a wide range of intersecting unique identities.
 When we talk about a diverse organisation, we’re referring to a workplace where people from a range of different races, ages, backgrounds and genders come together to create a thriving team.

-Inclusion Definition
+Inclusion definition

 Inclusion is the third step in the process.
 A diverse organisation is one where lots of unique individuals come together.
 An equal or equitable organisation is one where individuals’ needs and experiences are addressed.
 An inclusive organisation is one where individuals’ unique needs and experiences are built into the processes, spaces, policies and products of the organisation.
 This means that everyone is fully able to take part in life within an inclusive organisation.

-One thing to remember is that DEI, like most interesting and engaging projects, is a process, not a destination.
+One thing to remember is that EDI, like most interesting and engaging projects, is a process, not a destination.
 It’s not something you’ll ever completely tick off the to-do list.
 Particularly if you’re aiming for equity.
 Remember how we said equity is almost impossible to achieve?
 That’s because inevitably when the individuals at your organisation change, you’ll have to address the unique needs and experiences of your new individuals and so the process continues.
 But please don’t be deterred!

 That’s why we developed our Equality of Voice pre-built survey.
-The survey is designed to give you the real-time data you need to measure how your people are thinking AND feeling when it comes to your DEI strategy and activities.
+The survey is designed to give you the real-time data you need to measure how your people are thinking AND feeling when it comes to your EDI strategy and activities.

 When it comes down to it, the success of your strategy hinges on how your people react to the survey.
 We will provide all the tools and info you need to ensure high response rates, survey engagement and follow-up advice.